Please excuse the excessive references about myself. Tiring, I know.

 We were dysfunctional parents.
 Dysfunctional is when weird seems normal and normal seems weird.
 We certainly had a distorted outlook on life.

 My marriage lasted almost twenty-seven years and then when the kids moved out, we went separate directions.

-Then, at the age of 71, a dear friend introduced me to a women who lives in Oklahoma, across the country from Oregon, who was touring Europe with her sister who was on a speaking tour.
+Then, at the age of 71, a dear friend, Barb, introduced me to a woman who lives in Oklahoma, across the country from Oregon, who was touring Europe with her sister who was on a speaking tour.
 We talked via WhatsApp (a free app that requires only an internet connection at both ends) for 4 to 6 hours every day for two months.
-When Dianne returned home, I flew to OK to meet her and we became engaged and married 5 months later.
+When Dianne returned home, I flew to Oklahoma to meet her and we became engaged and married 5 months later.

-I have much for which to be thankful and I am very grateful!
-My life is rich and full.
-My favorite activity is to participate in Oregon Adventist Men's Chorus .
+I have much for which to be thankful, and I am very grateful!
+My life now is rich and full.
+My favorite activity is to participate in Oregon Adventist Men's Chorus.
 We're a volunteer group of guys who pray together and love singing and sharing the good news of the gospel.
-We've been fortunate enough over the years to sing in such places as The Philippines, Toronto, St. Louis, Kenya, Tanzania, Romania, Ukraine, and South Africa.
-We have spawned male choruses in Romania, Spain, and South Africa.

 I owe much to my extended family.
 As I was experiencing divorce and recovery, they played a vital role in helping me redefine reality.
 I owe a debt to them I can never repay.

 I suppose the sun has passed the apex of its orbit in my life of 74 plus years, but I am learning and experiencing many new and wonderful events.
 Dianne and I enjoy camping in our camper every chance we get and traveling to see the kids and other fun places.